ricbencar/wave-wind-data/README.md

 # ECMWF ERA5 Data Downloader and Extractor

-This repository contains a Python script that interacts with ERA5 reanalysis data from ECMWF.
-The script can either download hourly ERA5 data via the CDS API and process the resulting GRIB files, or it can solely extract data from existing GRIB files.
+This script works with ERA5 reanalysis data from ECMWF.
+It can either download hourly ERA5 data via the CDS API and process the resulting GRIB files, or it can solely extract data from existing GRIB files.
+The extraction process reads GRIB files, selects a set of pre-defined meteorological and oceanographic variables using IDW (Inverse Distance Weighting) to interpolate data to an exact point, and then saves the combined data into a CSV file for analysis.

 ## Operation Modes